- 01 Format Recovery

 |🎒Backup and Restore (Windows 7)||The built-in tool is free and compatible with the majority of Windows OS, but it necessitates advanced backups and only applies to local disks, not external hard drives.|

+How to recover data from quick formatted hard drive?
 To recover lost data, EaseUS Data Recovery Wizard is an ideal choice.
 It enables you to rescue lost files from formatted drives with a corrupted file system, invalid or RAW issues.
-It fully scans the formatted device and list all found files for preview on its scanning result window.
+It fully scans the formatted device and lists all found files for preview on its scanning result window.

 What else can EaseUS quick format recovery tool do:

-- Recover files from all data loss issue, like software crash, virus attack, accidental deletion, RAW issue, hard disk damage, etc.
+- Recover deleted files from all data loss issues, like software crashes, virus attacks, accidental deletion, RAW issues, hard disk damage, etc.

-- Recover from hard drive, partition, SD card, USB flash drive, memory card, and other storage devices.
+- Support hard drive recovery, recover data from partitions, SD cards, USB flash drives, memory cards, and other storage devices.

-- Support to retrieve file types, like photos, videos, audio files, emails, documents, etc.
+- Support to retrieve multiple file types, and it can recover deleted photos, videos, audio files, emails, documents, etc.

-Let's see how to perform quick format recovery and recover files from a formatted disk on your own.
+Let's see how to perform quick format recovery and recover files after quick format on your own:

 Note: To guarantee a high data recovery chance, install EaseUS data recovery software on another disk instead of the formatted disk.